Peaceful Hiking in St. Petersburg: Weedon Island Preserve

 The St. Petersburg skyline peeking up above the trees

 A short half mile loop around a boardwalk will lead you to the tower.
 There are approximately 2 miles of boardwalk trails within the park (they connect to each other via a paved interpretive trail).
-Forested views of the mangrove forest are available on both sides, although there is not much shade so bring sunblock and a hat!
+Tranquil views of the mangrove forest are available on both sides, although there is not much shade so bring sunblock and a hat!

 Along the boardwalk trails, you will have many opportunities to view the beautiful saltwater ponds, and possibly even hear a mullet jumping in and out of the water.
 These fish live in tropical waters and are known for leaping out of the water.

 An additional 2 miles are available if you wish to continue on.
 In addition, a short interpretative trail is available for those who wish to learn more about the local ecosystems.
+All trails are flat and on the easy side.

 We came across an armadillo on the trail.
 They are extremely fast!
 In fact, this was the first time I was able to capture a semi decent photo.
 As you can see in the 1st picture, it is attempting to hide as we walk along the trail.
 As we backed up, we were able to snap a quick photo.

 We also saw the strange looking bird (pictured below).
 This bird never moved an inch, even when we walked right past it.
 On our return route, the bird was still in the exact same spot!
+Birdwatching is an especially popular pastime at Weedon.
+In winter, be on the lookout for the American White Pelican.
+Snowy egret and Spoonbill are just a few species which can be seen all year-round.
+To date, more than 200 species have been observed.

 Later on in the hike, we came across a group of deer.
 They didn’t move an inch!
 So peaceful and beautiful!

 Within the preserve, you will find a Cultural and Natural History Center, providing interactive exhibits.
 You will pass the center on your way over to the second boardwalk with the observation tower.
-The paved interpretative trail links the 2 boardwalk loop trails.

 Several programs are available throughout the month including: guided hikes, bird walks, and photography hikes.
 To register for any of these events, visit the Weedon Preserve website.
 The center has very limited hours, so plan accordingly.
 (Thursday-Saturday from 9am-4pm).